vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 The code keeps triggering as long as a person's two shoulder landmarks are detected.
 To stop the video hold up one hand.
 If the model detects that your wrist is above your shoulder, the video will stop playing and the code will terminate.

-This setup uses a cellphone camera that's connected to the Raspberry Pi via Wifi.
+This setup uses a cellphone camera that's connected to the Raspberry Pi via wifi.
 Because the camera is not plugged into the Raspberry Pi or into the TV, you have the flexibility to place it anywhere.

-Placing the camera low down and close to where the person needs to sit, means that the person will have to be sitting before his or her shoulders will appear on the camera - people walking around the room will not trigger the code.
+Placing the camera low down and close to where the person needs to sit, means that the person will have to be sitting before his or her shoulders will appear on camera - people walking around the room will not trigger the code.

 <br>